saulbel/prometheus-slack/README.md

 ## To improve
 - As we can see this is a very simple project.
 It works but for example it only contains a couple of alerts and not a single grafana dashboard.
 So creating more alerts and some dashboards would be a huge improvement.
 - As we have said before, we could create more alerts and tag them so we can create more channels in Slack.
 We could also use another "frontend" called `alerta.io` in order to display these alerts how we wanted to.
-- As it is, we use 4 different docker images, one for each tool.
-In order to improve this we could create a custom docker image and build it.
-Also with this custom docker image we could create a `CI pipeline` with, for example, `GitHub Actions` in order to push into a container registry.